VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 [27A V.S.A. § 1-105 - Uniform Common Interest Ownership Act (1994) / General Provisions](https://legislature.vermont.gov/statutes/section/27A/001/00105)
 > (a) In a condominium or planned community: (1) if there is any unit owner other than a declarant, each unit that has been created, together with its interest in the common elements, constitutes for all purposes a separate parcel of real estate; and (2) if there is any unit owner other than a declarant, each unit shall be separately taxed and assessed, and no separate tax or assessment may be rendered against any common elements for which a declarant has reserved no development rights; provided, however, that if a portion of the common elements is located in a town other than the town in which the unit is located, the town in which the common elements are located may designate that portion of the common elements within its boundaries as a parcel for property tax assessment purposes and may tax each unit owner at an appraisal value pursuant to 32 V.S.A. § 3481.

+#### 32 V.S.A.
+Taxation and Finance

 [32 V.S.A. § 3752 - Taxation and Finance / Agricultural Land and Managed Forestland Use Value Appraisal Program](https://legislature.vermont.gov/statutes/section/32/124/03752)
 > § 3752.
+Definitions.
+(1)"Agricultural land" means any land, exclusive of any housesite, in active use to grow hay or cultivated crops, pasture livestock, cultivate trees bearing edible fruit, or produce an annual maple product, and that is 25 acres or more in size, except as provided in this subdivision (1).
+>
-Definitions. [(1)"Agricultural land" means] (C) it has produced an annual gross income from the sale of farm crops in one of two, or three of the five, calendar years preceding of at least: (i) $2,000.00 for parcels of up to 25 acres; and...
+> (C) it has produced an annual gross income from the sale of farm crops in one of two, or three of the five, calendar years preceding of at least: (i) $2,000.00 for parcels of up to 25 acres; and (ii) $75.00 per acre for each acre over 25, with the total income required not to exceed $5,000.00.
 >
 > (5)(B) “Development” also means the subdivision of a parcel of land into two or more parcels, regardless of whether a change in use actually occurs, where one or more of the resulting parcels contains less than 25 acres each; but if subdivision is solely the result of a transfer to one or more of a spouse, ex-spouse in a divorce settlement, parent, grandparent, child, grandchild, niece, nephew, or sibling of the transferor, or to the surviving spouse of any of the foregoing, then “development” shall not apply to any portion of the newly created parcel or parcels that qualify for enrollment and for which, within 30 days following the transfer, each transferee or transferor applies for reenrollment in the Use Value Appraisal Program.
 >